 the surge of new Disney+ shows betrays what eras the company may want to explore

-Outside of gaming, we’ve recently had the final season of The Clone Wars, which featured some amazing episodes.
-The Mandalorian is also proving to be a big hit for entirely different reasons, and the recent surge of new Disney+ shows betrays what eras, topics, and stories the company may want to explore more of.
+Outside of gaming, we’ve had the final season of The Clone Wars – which features some amazing episodes – and now The Bad Batch.
+The Mandalorian is also proving to be a big hit for entirely different reasons, and generally the recent surge of new Disney+ shows betrays what eras, topics, and stories the company may want to explore more of.

 And of course, there’s the aforementioned High Republic.
-There’s currently no games associated with this new brand, so the moment feels ripe.
+There are currently no games associated with this new brand, so it feels like an opportunity waiting to be explored.
 I also honestly like how easily ‘Knights of the High Republic’ rolls off the tongue, although KOTHR isn’t quite as catchy.

 Fall of the old republic